Home / Health / 4 Classic Feeding Mistakes Dog Owners Make

 dog bowl

-With the average gundog owner having little appreciation of what ingredients are used in their dog’s feed, Julie Palmer often sees clients, who bring dogs to her for boarding, making the mistake of feeding both kibble and meat together.
-This shows a complete lack of understanding of basic dog nutrition.
+With the average gundog owner having little appreciation of what ingredients are used in their dog’s feed, Julie Palmer of Seadogs Training in Suffolk often sees clients making the mistake of feeding both kibble and meat together.

 “My pet hate is seeing clients mix complete diets.
 You have to understand that dry food blends have been carefully researched and when you add an extra bit of fish, or chicken, you will upset the nutritional balance and this can cause a range of health issues, from urine infections to gut problems,” she said.